ecarlstrom/discordbot/README.md

 - The `!stop` command is used to stop the entire queue.
 It is important to note that this not only stops the current song but clears all queue entries as well.

 - The `!volume/vol <number>` command is used to set the playback volume of the current song to a percentage between 0 and 100.
 Default playback volume is 70 percent.
 The command will provide error messages for non-numerical feedback and numbers out of range, but decimal values (e.g. `!vol 55.7`) are allowed.
+The `!vol up` and `!vol down` commands will increase or decrease volume by ten percent respectively.
 Using `!vol` with no value provided will display the current volume.

 ## Game Commands